gongminmin/ImpulseDrive/Doc/PowerSubsystem.md

 ![Power Switch Circuit](Img/PowerSwitchCircuit.png)

 Since the output to starter and capacitor bank are AC, a regular triac-based solid state relay also doesn't work here.
 Triac is not able to be turned off by cut off the signal.
 Instead, here we use 2 MOSFETs connected back-to-back to act as an AC solid state switch.
-The output to electromagnet coil is DC, just one MOSFET is enough.
+The output to propellant injector and electromagnet coil is DC, just one MOSFET is enough.

 The circuit is hand soldered on a prototyping board.
+Note that this one doesn't have a switch for propellant injector.
+Just assume it's always on.

 ![Power Switch Photo](Img/PowerSwitchPhoto.jpg)